-Here’s my guide to the best things to do and see in the classic Tuscan hill town of San Gimignano.
+Planning a visit to the stunning town of San Gimignano?
+Here’s my guide to the best things to do and see in this classic Tuscan hill town.

 This guide covers all the top attractions in San Gimignano.
 It also gives you useful tips for visiting.

 San Gimignano is a romantic glamor girl of Tuscany.
 It’s one of Italy’s best preserved and most beautiful medieval villages.
 As you stroll San Gimignano’s cobbled lanes, you’ll feel like you’ve stepped into a time machine.

 Nicknamed the “Medieval Manhattan,” San Gimignano is famous for its “Bella Torres” or “Beautiful Towers.”

 It’s a walled town with a bristling cityscape of 14 spiky honey-colored towers.
 Apart from the towers, San Gimignano has a lot to offer art buffs, with fresco cycles by early Renaissance luminaries.